+Cook with sous vide instead of in the oven.
 Meatloaf can be tricky to cook and keep moist.
 There’s a few key ingredients and steps that help, and I’ll share them in this post.
 Traditionally meatloaf is baked in the oven.
-This require careful watching and checking temperature often.
-Also the cooking times can vary depending on oven as well as the size of loaf.
+This requires careful watching and checking temperature often.
+Also, the cooking times can vary depending on the oven as well as the size of loaf.

 Not so with sous vide, it cooks to the exact same temperature throughout at your set time, no matter the size or shape of your meatloaf.